arnold-c/OutbreakDetection/manuscript/manuscript.typ

 The choice to prioritize sensitivity or specificity will be pathogen and context specific.
 When the cost of a false negative result is disproportionately high relative to a false positive, such as for Ebola @chuaCaseImprovedDiagnostic2015, highly specific tests may be preferred.
 This balance will, however, vary as the prevalence of infection in a population varies.
-Higher prevalence of infection in a population will increase the positive predictive value (PPV) of the test i.e., the probability that a positive test reflects a positive individual, that unlike the sensitivity of the test, is not conditioned upon the positive infection status of the tested individual @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024.
+Higher prevalence of infection in a population will increase the positive predictive value (PPV) of the test i.e., the probability that a positive test reflects an infected individual, that unlike the sensitivity of the test, is not conditioned upon the infection status of the tested individual @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024.
 Regions of high disease burden may therefore prioritize test sensitivity, in contrast to a lower burden location's preference for high test specificity and PPV, all else being equal.

 At the heart of an outbreak detection system is a surveillance program that enumerates the baseline rate of case incidence and defines an outbreak as a time period with anomalously high incidence relative to that baseline @murrayInfectiousDiseaseSurveillance2017 @zhouEliminationTropicalDisease2013 @pahoIntegratedApproachCommunicable2000 @craggOutbreakResponse2018.